theFPLkiwi/theFPLkiwi/README.md

 4. A smaller file than (1) containing only IDs.

-5. CSV files of points projections for all players for every GW.
-Will not be accurate past GW15 (When Chelsea go to the Club World Cup so rearrange their fixtures).
-Last update: 20 Aug 2021, pre-GW2.
+5. CSV files of points projections for all players from every GW, for every future GW from that point, in 3 different games (FPL, FanTeam, FanTeam 2nd chance).